mlucifer27/maze-forge/README.md

 A maze generator and three-dimensional visualizer for the web.

 Amaze.me is a web app that generates random mazes and visualizes them in 3D.
-It is written in JavaScript and uses the Three.js library for 3D rendering.
+It is written in TypeScript, uses the Three.js library for rendering and Mui-Joy for its UI.

 ## Usage